JulieKFurberg/simpowerrecurrent/README.md

 -   `status`: Status at the stopping time for subject i for record j.
 -   `Z`: The binary treatment covariate

-## Esitimation of power for previous example
+## Estimation of power for previous example

 ``` r
 simres1 <- powerest(nsims = 100,